 As we define curves as the basic elements in A, the curves in a parallel group or a tree can occlude each other.
 By default, all curves in A occlude the region layer.
-It is worth mentioning that the occlusion representation is important for producing improved results over the additive representation in our previous experiments [41] that generate images by superimposing image bases.
+It is worth mentioning that the occlusion representation is important for producing improved results over the additive representation in our previous experiments [38] that generate images by superimposing image bases.
 The occlusion relation between two curves are often evident at the T-junctions or cross-junctions in images.
+Figure 7.(c) shows an example of junction and corner detection as bottom-up computation for the occlusion points.